What is the British Library?

 Is the full dataset available as linked open data?

-No. The current offering includes metadata about published books (including monographs published over time) and serial publications.
-Future releases will extend coverage to include multipart works, integrating resources (e.g. loose-leaf publications), kits and forthcoming publications.
+No. The current offering includes metadata about published books (including monographs published over time), serial publications and new and forthcoming books.

 However, we can provide the full dataset as open data (i.e. not linked).
 This is a more basic representation of our data in RDF/XML.
 Please see here for further details.

 Yes.
 Additionally, the data is released under a Creative Commons CC0 1.0 Universal Public Domain Dedication licence.
 This means that there are no restrictions whatsoever on how the dataset can be used.
 Please see here for full terms and conditions.

 Bulk downloads are also available.